alaafarouk8/Search-Engine-Helper/README.md

 search results that contain all the words of the query.

 # Example:
-Enter your query: sunlight energy nutrients
+Enter your query: sunlight energy nutrients.
 Output File:
 Search Results Found = 2